top of page

 10. Ensure Compliance with Laws and Regulations: Be aware of privacy laws and regulations that govern online communication and ensure that the group's activities align with legal requirements.

-Finally… the big question… To Start or Not to Start an Online Group?
+Finally… the big question… To Start or Not to Start an Online Group for your Condo Community?

 While online resident groups can be valuable tools for fostering community engagement and enhancing communication, it is crucial for condo leadership to carefully weigh the pros and cons of participating in existing groups or initiatives for starting them.
 We recommend considering the following factors: